War Games (Space: 1999): Production

 Actress Zienia Merton affirms this episode furthered her belief that director Charles Crichton owned significant shares in the company which produced Fuller's earth, the dust-like substance used in films to simulate explosions, create sand- or dust-storms, or age props or costumes.
 After the dust-storms in the Crichton-helmed "Matter of Life and Death" and "The Last Sunset", the product was mixed with falling debris during the attack on Alpha.
 Trays were suspended above the Main Mission and Medical Centre sets and tipped onto the cast.
 Merton avoided the mess by diving under her desk; others, including Martin Landau and Prentis Hancock, were not as fortunate.

 The alien battleship seen here, designed by Martin Bower, made its debut in the episode "Alpha Child"; it would later appear in "Dragon's Domain" and "The Metamorph".
 The brain-complex instrumentation was originally constructed for the Kaldorian ship in "Earthbound".
 The aliens' transparent column-habitats would be re-vamped into growing compartments for "The Troubled Spirit" and other episodes set in Alpha's Hydroponics department.

 The Hawk spacecraft, also designed by Bower, made its first and only appearance in this story.
 In response to concerns that it would appear too similar to the Eagles when filmed, Bray Studios technician Cyril Foster hurriedly painted orange details on the miniatures before the shoot.
 The model was used in a number of visual-effects publicity stills, including some where it can be seen attacking the Bethan gunship from "The Last Enemy".

+During the making of the episode, the Space: 1999 sets received a visit from George Lucas, an admirer of the series' special effects.
+One of the model shots – a moving spacecraft filmed from underneath, looming into view from the top of the frame – inspired the opening of the Star Destroyer–Tantive IV chase in Star Wars (1977).